pizzapanther/prose/README.md

 ```

 *Note: When using the `run` and `poe` commands, the `-e` and `--env` options must be used before your command arguments*

-### Task Runner

-Prose includes [Poe the Poet](https://github.com/nat-n/poethepoet) by default.
-Poe the Poet lets you create shortcuts to common tasks such as shell scripts and Python functions.
-The usage and API functions the same as documented except for the addition of the `poe` shortcut.

-`prose run poe [options] task [task_args]`

-can also be run as

-`prose poe [options] task [task_args]`